Ianis Zicu: Second spell at ASA Târgu Mureș

 Zicu returned to ASA Târgu Mureș in July 2016.
 There, he spent the last season of his career, leaving in January 2017 as the club had financial problems and did not pay him for several months.
 The team was also relegated at the end of the season.
 The highlight of this period was a brace scored in a 2–1 win over his former club, Dinamo București.
-He made his last Liga I appearance on 10 December 2016 against the same team, this time losing with 1–0, totaling 278 games with 77 goals scored in the competition.
+He made his last Liga I appearance on 10 December 2016 against the same team, this time losing with 1–0, totaling 278 games with 77 goals in the competition.

 International career

 Between 2000 and 2005, Zicu made several appearances for Romania's under-18, under-19 and under-21 sides.
 He was banned alongside teammate Lucian Goian from representing his country at any level for two years in 2004, because the Romanian Football Federation considered they had a "defiant attitude" during a 4–1 loss against Czech Republic U21.

 Zicu played 12 games and scored one goal for Romania, making his debut on 11 October 2003 when coach Anghel Iordănescu sent him in the 82nd minute to replace Daniel Pancu in a 1–1 friendly draw against Japan.
 He made three appearances in three victories during the successful Euro 2008 qualifiers.
-Coach Victor Pițurcă considered selecting him for the final tournament squad, but couldn't as Zicu was injured.
+Coach Victor Pițurcă considered selecting him for the final tournament squad, but could not as Zicu was injured.
 He also played three games in the Euro 2012 qualifiers, scoring the last goal in a 3–1 win over Luxembourg.
 Zicu made his last appearance for the national team on 11 June 2011 in a 2–0 friendly loss to Paraguay, played at Estadio Defensores del Chaco in Asunción.

+Managerial career

+Zicu began coaching in January 2019, when he took over Voluntari's under-18 team.
+He started coaching a senior team in July 2019, as he was named the head coach of Farul Constanța, a position he held until May 2021.
+Subsequently, he continued to work for second-tier teams such as Unirea Constanța, Concordia Chiajna and Metaloglobus București.
+Zicu helped the latter earn promotion to Liga I at the end of the 2024–25 season.
+Afterwards, he was appointed head coach at Farul in the first league.
+However, in April 2026, after a 1–0 loss to Hermannstadt, Zicu decided to resign.